State of privacy: a deep dive into U.S. data protection lawsOct 22, 2020

 For example, Google has published guidance around CCPA for businesses using its software: "[Businesses] should work with their legal advisors to determine whether and how they should comply with CCPA.
 This includes making a decision about whether to place a "Do Not Sell My Personal Information" link on their site or in their app and whether to enable restricted data processing in the Google products they plan to use."
 It seems likely that many businesses, wary of falling afoul of CCPA, will implement its regulations such that they encompass all users, whether in California or not.

-How other states are beginning to follow California with stronger data privacy laws
+How other states are following California with stronger data privacy laws

-CCPA is by far the most well-known privacy law in the U.S. -- but it's not the only story.
+CCPA and "Prop 24" are by far the most well-known privacy initiatives in the U.S. -- but they're not the only story.
 Other states, from the Atlantic coast to the Pacific Ocean, have begun to advance their own privacy laws.
 These naturally have some overlap with CCPA, but their provisions are specific to their respective states and they contain important points of divergence both from the California law and from one another.

 Other states also have privacy bills in various stages of the legislative process.
 In Massachusetts, a bill that would have adopted many of the same provisions as NYPA is currently tabled, but may be poised to advance during the 2021 legislative session.
 Notably, this bill also requires companies who suffer a data breach to offer free credit freezes and credit monitoring to those affected -- a potentially significant financial burden.